jftsang/jftsang.github.io/content/vibecoding-accessible.md

 more on that in a future post.

-From an educational point of view, however, I don't think vibecoding can be a substitute for a well-rounded engineer.
+From an educational point of view, however, I don't think vibecoding can be a substitute for becoming a well-rounded engineer.

 My experience using LLMs is that they are excellent for generating prototypes and introducing one to a new technology or framework (or many